-The Met recently named the dynamic young maestro Yannick Nézet-Séguin the company’s new Music Director, succeeding the legendary James Levine.
+The Met recently named the dynamic young maestro Yannick Nézet-Séguin the company’s new Music Director.
 So, what inspires the next generation of conducting talent?
 The Montreal-born Nézet-Séguin, who also presides over the Philadelphia Orchestra, shared his musts, musical and otherwise.

 My international career started to take off in 2005, at the same time Nadal started to win major tournaments.
 We’ve met a few times since then, and we have a great appreciation for each other.
 He goes for every shot the same way I like to go for every note!